patiln31/work-hours-calculator/SUPABASE_SETUP.md

 # Supabase Integration Setup Guide

-This guide will help you set up Supabase authentication and database for your Office Hours Calculator app.
+This guide will help you set up Supabase authentication and database for your Punch'd app.

 ## 🚀 Features Added